mwojnars/hypertag/docs/index.md

       <Text>

 As you can notice, all text blocks are converted to `Text` nodes.
-All (vertical) whitespace surrounding or separating the blocks is also encoded as `Text`.
+Vertical whitespace surrounding or separating the blocks is also encoded as `Text`.
 Control blocks (`for`) are replaced with the result of their execution.
+Expressions are replaced with their values (`row1` etc.).
 Tags and their attributes are preserved.
 All positional attributes of hypertags (but not of external tags) are converted to keyword attributes.
 Chained tags (`li : i`) are mapped onto separate parent-child nodes in the DOM.